 Career & Technical Education Options

 Students who wish to pursue this degree with the goal of a bachelor or master degree in health information should meet with the program coordinator or student advisor to select proper general education classes.

 Use the American Health Information Association’s AHIMA’s HICAREERS website to identify the health information career path that is right for you.
 After answering simple questions about your education level and background, you'll see the education and career opportunities that would be the best fit for you.

 Richland’s HIT curriculum covers the most relevant and up-to-date healthcare industry standards including medical coding and electronic health records.
 In addition, our HIT students participate in a professional practicum and use the AHIMA Virtual Lab, which is designed to provide first-hand experience working in real-world scenarios, helping them develop the high level of competency needed to successfully protect patient health information.

 Training includes courses in general education, anatomy and physiology, pathophysiology, medical terminology, pharmacology, legal aspects of health care, ICD and CPT coding, health information technology, and practical experience in approved health care facilities.

 The Health Information Technology AAS degree program is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
-Graduates of a CAHIIM-accredited program are eligible to take the American Health Information Management Association (AHIMA) Registered Health Information Technician (RHIT) exam.
+Graduates are eligible to take the American Health Information Management Association (AHIMA) Registered Health Information Technician (RHIT) exam.

 A coding certificate is offered for those students who do not wish to complete the AAS degree.
 The coding certificate prepares students to write for national CCA or CCS/CCS-P exam administered by the (AHIMA).